 About the Authors

-Patricia L. Bryan is the Henry P. Brandis Distinguished Professor of Law at the University of North Carolina in Chapel Hill, where she has taught classes in Federal Income Tax and a seminar in Law and Literature.
-She has degrees from Carleton College (B.A.), the University of Iowa (J.D.), and New York University (Masters in Tax).
-She has been a visiting professor at Stanford Law School and the University of Iowa College of Law.
+Patricia L. Bryan is the Henry P. Brandis Distinguished Professor of Law, Emerita at the University of North Carolina School of Law, where she taught classes in Federal Income Tax and Law and Literature.
+She has been a visiting professor at Stanford University and the University of Iowa.
+Bryan has degrees from Carleton College (B.A.), the University of Iowa (J.D.), and New York University (Masters in Tax).

 Thomas Wolf

 Thomas Wolf was born, raised, and educated in the Midwest.
-After graduation from Knox College in Galesburg, Illinois, and a two-year stint as a VISTA volunteer on Long Island, he earned an MFA in Fiction Writing from the Iowa Writers' Workshop.
-He is a two-time winner of the Doris Betts Fiction Prize and the co-author of Midnight Assassin: A Murder in America’s Heartland.
-His short story "Boundaries" received Special Mention in the 2014 Pushcart Prize: Best of the Small Presses.
+After graduation from Knox College in Galesburg, Illinois, and a two-year stint as a VISTA volunteer on Long Island, he earned an MFA in Fiction Writing from the Iowa Writers’ Workshop.
+He is a two-time winner of the Doris Betts Fiction Prize.

-Bryan and Wolf live in Chapel Hill, North Carolina.
+Thomas Wolf and his wife, Patricia Bryan, live in Chapel Hill, North Carolina.
 They have three grown sons and a dog named Cody.